 - Bounce Rate: The number of visitors that left this subfolder after viewing only one page

-- Entrance Source: The number of visitors driven to this subfolder by five source types (direct traffic, organic search, social media, referral traffic, and paid search).
+- Entrance Source: The number of visitors driven to this subfolder by five source types (direct, referral, organic social media, paid social media, organic search, paid search, email, and display ads).
 This is broken down into five color-coded columns.

 You can customize this table by choosing which columns you want to view or hide.
 Select “Table Settings” and deselect any columns you do not wish to see.
-You can also click “Export to CSV” to download this information.
+You can also click “Export” to download this information as CSV or Google Sheets file.

 Analyzing Individual Subfolders